How to get and display the previous and next article links of AnQiCMS articles?

 {% endif %}

-Through this method, the security CMS can help you easily achieve seamless navigation between articles, enhancing the content browsing experience of users on your website.It fully utilizes the efficient processing capabilities and flexible template mechanism under the Go language architecture, allowing content operators to focus more on the content itself rather than complex code implementation.
+In this way, Anqi CMS can help you easily achieve seamless navigation between articles, enhancing the content browsing experience of users on your website.It fully utilizes the efficient processing capabilities and flexible template mechanism under the Go language architecture, allowing content operators to focus more on the content itself rather than complex code implementation.

-article-pagination/prev-article/next-articleThe CSS class names, you can define styles for these classes according to your website design in the CSS file, including font size, color, icons, layout, and even animation effects, to ensure consistency with your website's overall style.
+3. How to customize the display style of the previous/next link?You can fully customize the style of the previous/next link with CSS.
+In the above example code, we usedarticle-pagination/prev-article/next-articleWait for CSS class names, you can design your website according to your own, write style rules for these classes in the CSS file, including font size, color, icons, layout, even animation effects, etc., to ensure they are consistent with your website's overall style.